 IMPACT MEASUREMENT & MANAGEMENT TOOLKIT

-Capturing the Social and Environmental Value of Impact Enterprises in Bangladesh
+Capturing the true value of impact enterprises in Bangladesh

 Impact is the key factor that distinguishes impact enterprises from any other form of business.
 So what does “impact” really mean?
 How can it be captured, given that it is not included in market prices today?
-THE IMPACT MEASUREMENT AND MANAGEMENT TOOLKIT helps impact entrepreneurs and their advisors, trainers and supporters to understand that impact management is something that everyone can do with the right mindset and a little guidance.
-It is a question of truly listening to and understanding stakeholders’ needs and taking the right actions to address them.
+THE IMPACT MEASUREMENT AND MANAGEMENT (IMM) TOOLKIT helps impact entrepreneurs and their advisors, trainers and supporters to understand that IMM is something that everyone can do with the right mindset and a little guidance.
+It is a question of truly listening to and understanding stakeholders’ needs.
 Our toolkit outlines step-by-step how to plan, implement, and measure activities and their effects, so that impact is maximized for the benefit of all stakeholders in the ecosystem.
-Impact measurement and management (IMM) made easy!

 Additional Recommended Resources on IMM